olagalal/udacity-deep-learning/README.md

 ### Projects
+* [Predicting Bike-Sharing Patterns](/first-neural-network): Implement a neural network in NumPy to predict bike rentals.
 * [Dog Breed Classifier](/dog-breed-classifier): Build a convolutional neural network with PyTorch to classify any image (even an image of a face) as a specific dog breed.